ymaan4/RFIClean/README.md

 ### Bash-script based parallel processing
-For faster processing, use the bash script in bin/ to use RFIClean on different parts of a single data file simultaneously and then combine the output products at the end --- parallel processing in a rather crude but very efficient way.
+For faster processing, use the bash script `crp_rficlean_fil.sh` in RFIClean/bin/ to use RFIClean on different parts of a single data file simultaneously and then combine the output products at the end --- parallel processing in a rather crude but very efficient way.
+To see the usage information, just execute the script without any command line arguments.
+The flags to be used with `rficlean` while using this script are picked up from a simple text file containing two rows: the first one indicating the block size and the second containing any other flags.
+For an example of this text file, see `RFIClean/bin/rficlean.flags`.

 ### Diagnostic plot
 RFIClean produces a diagnostic plot showing which Fourier frequencies are